libretro/docs/docs/library/dosbox-pure.md

 Content that can be loaded by the DOSBox Pure core has the following file extensions:

 - .zip
-- .dosz (alternative extension to .ZIP)
+- .dosz ''(alternative extension to .ZIP)''
 - .exe
 - .com
 - .bat